tylerlong/ttpt/README.md

 Ref: https://classic.yarnpkg.com/lang/en/docs/cli/add/#toc-yarn-add-ignore-workspace-root-check-w

 For now, only the default project type supports it.
-Because the other project types doesn't have to be in a yarn workspace.
+Because the other project types don't have to be in a yarn workspace.

 ## Todo